DigitalSlideArchive/HistomicsTK/docs/index.rst

 data in the domain of digital pathology.
 The goal of HistomicsTK is to full-fill this gap with funding from the NIH grant U24-CA194362-01_.

-Developed in coordination with the `Digital Slide Archive`_, HistomicsTK intends to serve the needs of both pathologists/biologists interested in using state-of-the-art algorithms to analyze their data, and algorithm researchers interested in developing new/improved algorithms and disseminate them for wider use by the community.
+Developed in coordination with the `Digital Slide Archive`_ and `large_image`_, HistomicsTK aims to serve the needs of both pathologists/biologists interested in using state-of-the-art algorithms to analyze their data, and algorithm researchers interested in developing new/improved algorithms and disseminate them for wider use by the community.

 HistomicsTK can be used in two ways: